Team-Lodestone/Documentation/README.md

 ## How can I contribute?

 Submit a pull request, or ask `eternalmodz` on Discord for push access to the repository.
+We also have a [Discord Server](https://discord.gg/SMv6zzBPPy) for those who are interested in helping with the project or watching over it.
+This server is awesome and it has an awesome community of talented people!
+The server is open to everyone and it focuses on the development and research of Legacy Console Edition along with community-made projects and creations.
+Keep in mind that the server is not only for Project Lodestone!
+Other projects are featured on the server and Lodestone does not stand alone.

 ## What is the state of this project?